jpeavler/file-manager-api/README.md

 ## File Manager Server

 This app was created using PHP and Laravel.
-When completed, it will be able to support the client's need to upload images and videos.
-As the app currently stands, it is able to take in CRUD requests through its API to write to a MySQL database.
-This database stores the file's name, a description of the file, and the URL of where the file is being stored (still need to set up AWS S3 intergration for this value to be usable).
+This server allows clients to upload files to an AWS S3 bucket, which then stores the URL's for those uploaded files into a MySQL database.
+The GET route will return all files saved in the MySQL database, including the S3 bucket URL's.
+The PUT, PATCH, and DELETE routes will only edit values stored in the MySQL database and won't impact the S3 bucket values at all.

 ## API Routes